 Kamut wheat is an ancient grain that has remained unmodified and known for its nutrition, ease of digestibility, sweet nutty-buttery taste, and firm texture.

-I suggest using a 50 – 50 mixture of bread flour and white whole wheat flour, or Kamut flour, for the best results.
+We suggest using a 50 – 50 mixture of bread flour and white whole wheat flour, or Kamut flour, for the best results.

 Sprinkle yeast on top of water, milk, and sugar.